SalehAhmedShafin/XAI-and-Deep-Neural-Networks-for-Crop-Disease-Detection-and-Interpretability/README.md

 IV) Random zoom: Using random zoom causes variety in the visualization of the pictures<br>

-C. Feature Extraction
+C. Feature Extraction<br>
-In our project, we were tasked with interpreting and making sense of the information hidden inside images.
+In our projecThe we were tasked with interpreting and making sense of the information hidden inside images.
 To address this, we used a complex mechanism known as transfer learning, which allows us to apply the insights obtained from training neural networks on large and varied picture datasets.